"Beauf" - Definition, French pronunciation

 🥳 Use in a close, familiar environment

-"He's a real hunk, he spends his life in a weight room"
+"He's such a hunk, he spends his life in the weight room".

 "What a hunk, he wears socks with his flip-flops"

-Again, the term "redneck" can show that you think you are superior to others, so think twice before using it.
+Once again, the term "beauf" can show that you think you're superior to others, so think twice before using it.

 👩🏼💻 Use in a professional, formal environment

-It is a word not to be used in a professional context, except with work colleagues you are quite close to.
-But if you have any doubt, don't use it, it's probably not appropriate.
+It's a word not to be used in a professional context, except with work colleagues you're quite close to.
+But if in doubt, don't use it, it's probably not appropriate.

 Discover more French expressions!